 - Student Support and Wellbeing

-Admissions will work to defer students' offers/start dates to allow later enrolment—information on this forthcoming.
+Admissions will work to defer students' offers/start dates to allow later enrolment if preferred.

 - Should an IT issue occur, provisions should be made to continue the viva at a later time/date.